-Again, due to limited contact with whalers, Amitturmiut acquired whaleboats much later than Inuit in other regions, especially Repulse Bay.
-Amitturmiut used skin boats instead.
+Again, due to limited contact with whalers, Ammiturmiut acquired whaleboats much later than Inuit in other regions, especially Repulse Bay.
+Ammiturmiut used skin boats instead.
 Inuit explain:

 People here did get wood to frame their boats.
 They would use it to tow a walrus, and they made it so that it could carry a number of people.
 They used skins to cover the frames.
 They used bearded seal skins for covering and walrus hide when it was torn.
 That is how it was when they began to use boats.
-14

-The introduction of sturdier wooden whaleboats had a significant impact on Amitturmiut.
+The introduction of sturdier wooden whaleboats had a significant impact on Ammiturmiut.
 The whaleboat "was a great convenience to [them] compared with the skin boats, right to the time when it got flexible because of long use.
 It was able to haul in two walrus carcasses ...
 Because [they] needed a lot of meat to survive, boats were important in the walrus-hunt."

-The whaleboats eventually led to the abandonment of qajait (kayaks), as the whaleboats were more stable and allowed for greater visibility when hunting and travelling.
+The whaleboats eventually led to the abandonment of kayaks, as the whaleboats were more stable and allowed for greater visibility when hunting and travelling.
 They also could carry more hunters and heavier loads.
-The whaleboats increased both the hunting capacity and mobility of Amitturmiut.
+The whaleboats increased both the hunting capacity and mobility of Ammiturmiut.

 In 1919, the HBC opened a post at Repulse Bay, and in 1921, another at Pond Inlet.
-The establishment of these permanent trading posts reinforced existing patterns of trade and travel that were providing the Amitturmiut with manufactured goods during the last decades of the whaling era.
-Inuit wanting to acquire boats, guns, ammunition, foodstuffs, or other staples were required to incorporate trapping into their traditional seasonal harvesting cycle and to visit the posts.16 region went through the "stage of their greatest economic wellbeing from the stand point of meat production."17 The rich resources of Foxe Basin attracted people from Pond Inlet and Repulse Bay during the 1920s and 1930s.
-Some estimates indicate that the population of Foxe Basin doubled during this period.18
+The establishment of these permanent trading posts reinforced existing patterns of trade and travel that were providing the Ammiturmiut with manufactured goods during the last decades of the whaling era.
+Inuit wanting to acquire boats, guns, ammunition, foodstuffs, or other staples were required to incorporate trapping into their traditional seasonal harvesting cycle and to visit the posts.

-The 1920s were important years in the history of Amitturmiut.
+The 1920s were important years in the history of Ammiturmiut.
 The introduction of new hunting and transportation technologies and the rise of fur trading affected seasonal patterns.
 People cached more food from the summer walrus hunt and were able to live off these caches well into the winter.
-Anthropologist David Damas states that with the introduction of the whaleboat and firearms, the
+Anthropologist David Damas states that with the introduction of the whaleboat and firearms, the region went through the "stage of their greatest economic well being from the stand point of meat production."
+The rich resources of Foxe Basin attracted people from Pond Inlet and Repulse Bay during the 1920s and 1930s.
+Some estimates indicate that the population of Foxe Basin doubled during this period.

-During the 1920s, Amitturmiut also encountered the RCMP.
-The force had established itself on Baffin Island in the early 1920s at Pond Inlet and Pangnirtung.
+During the 1920s, Ammiturmiut also encountered the RCMP.
+The force had established itself on Baffin Island in the early 1920s at Pond Inlet and

+Pangnirtung.
 The first recorded patrol to Foxe Basin came in 1923 when the police arrived to retrieve witnesses for the Robert Janes murder trial held in Pond Inlet.
-After this, RCMP attempted to patrol the Foxe Basin region annually, thereby maintaining intermittent contact with Amitturmiut.
-Description
+After this, RCMP attempted to patrol the Foxe Basin region annually, thereby maintaining intermittent contact with Ammiturmiut.